Skip to main content

 • output_path: The path where to save intermediary output files.
 Defaults to 'preprocessed/'.

-• partition_size: The size of each partition when iterating over the data.
+• partition_size: The size of each partition when iterating over the data in a batched fashion.

 • path: Path to the directory which contains the data files.
 Subdirectories will be searched recursively.